 - David M. Rubenstein Rare Book & Manuscript Library

-The papers of Fannie B. Rosser, [1860s]-1973, document the personal and professional life of a black business woman within a fiscally sound African American community.
-Correspondence, legal and financial papers, and photographs reflect both her business activities and her relationships with close friends and family members from the turn of the century to the 1960s.
+The papers of Fannie B. Rosser document the personal and professional life of a black businesswoman within a fiscally sound African American community in Durham, N.C.
+Correspondence, legal and financial papers, printed materials, and photographs reflect both her business activities and her relationships with close friends and family members from the turn of the century to the 1970s.

 Friends and family members often deferred financial matters to Rosser, a careful and respected business woman, and were often dependent on her for monetary support.
 The correspondence illustrates Rosser's financial acumen and demonstrates the extent to which her personal relationships and business activities overlapped.
 Of particular interest is an exchange with the Wilhoite's, a couple to whom she loaned $1000, during the Depression.
 Their correspondence illustrates the personal nature of her business dealings and the difficulties Rosser had in balancing finances and friendships.

-Later correspondence centers around Rosser's relationships with her daughter Mattie and niece June.
+Later correspondence centers around Rosser's relationships with her foster daughter Mattie Burton Meyers and niece June.
 There are scattered references to the political climate of the 1960s, and correspondence from Mattie mentions her work with the NAACP.
-However, the letters perhaps are more valuable in providing a window to the relationships between these women.
+Also, in the printed materials there is a 2012 published biography of Mattie written by her granddaughter Sharon Revis-Green.

-The series of photographs in the collection date back to the early 1860s and are mostly individual portraits and group photographs of the family members and friends.
+The photographs in the collection date back to the early 1860s and are mostly individual portraits and group photographs of African American family members and friends.
 An unidentified ambrotype of an African American woman dated prior to the Civil War indicates that the family might have been free.